Skip to main content

 Met their doom while on their civil mission

-They dies helplessly on our street
+They die helplessly on our street

 Unprepared, yet long eternity to meet.